ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0004-govuk-design-system.md

 #### Nunjucks

-Depending on the technology we want to use, this could be very useful.
-Being able to use these templates we can ensure we will always have access to the latest components available and easily maintain our code base with a set of pre configured templates.
+Depending on the technology we want to use, this could be useful.
+Being able to use these templates we can ensure we will always have access to the latest components available and maintain our code base with a set of pre configured templates.

 The use of Nunjucks as the templating language should be discussed in another ADR.